Sir Douglas Alexander, 1st Baronet: Personal life

 Lady Alexander died on 19 March 1923 at The Dakota, their New York City residence at 1 West 72nd Street, and her funeral was thereafter held at Hamilton, Ontario.
-In October 1925, an armed robber broke into the Alexander residence on Palmer Road in Stamford, Connecticut, pushing his daughter Agnes down, slashing his son Douglas, and stealing $81 dollars.
+In October 1925, an armed robber broke into the Alexander residence on Palmer Road in Stamford, Connecticut, pushing his daughter Agnes down, slashing his son Douglas, and stealing $81.

 Sir Douglas died at the Stamford Hospital on 22 May 1949.
 After a funeral held at St. John's Protestant Episcopal Church in Stamford, he was buried alongside his wife in Hamilton, Ontario.
 In his will he left his entire estate to his eldest son and no provision for his daughter and son Archibald, "for the reason that they are otherwise amply provided for."
 After his death, the family sold the 22 acre Connecticut estate, the home was torn down and, in the early 1990s, a retirement community was built there.

 Descendants

 Through his second son Archibald, he was the grandfather of Sir Douglas Alexander, 3rd Baronet (b.
 1936), who became the third baronet in 1983 upon the death of his uncle, the second baronet.
 The third baronet married Marylon Scatterday, daughter of Leonidas Collins Scatterday, in 1958.
 His two other grandchildren were Archibald Bonsall Alexander (b.
 1940) and Margery Griffith Alexander (b.
 1945).